ZacDair/ZacDair/README.md

 ### Zachary Dair, BSc Software Development

-I'm Zac Dair, currently studying for my honours bachelors in software development in Cork Insitute of Technology.
+I'm Zac Dair, currently studying for my honours bachelors degree in software development in Cork Insitute of Technology.
 My main areas of interest are AI, Game Development, Machine and Deep Learning, NLP and Contextual Analysis.

-In the past I have worked as a customer support agent, and as an software development intern in a fortune 500 company.
+In the past I have worked as a customer support agent, as a computer science tutor, and as an software development intern in a fortune 500 company.
 I have also began setting the foundations for my passion project, my own game development company, which I hope to grow and develop fully after I finish my studies.